wikimedia/mediawiki/docs/contenthandler.md

 Note however that the content model and format is only stored if it differs from the page's default, as determined by `ContentHandler::getDefaultModelFor( $title )`.
 The default values are represented as `NULL` in the database, to preserve space.

-Storage of content model and format can be disabled altogether by setting `$wgContentHandlerUseDB = false`.
-In that case, the page's default model (and the model's default format) will be used everywhere.
-Attempts to store a revision of a page using a model or format different from the default will result in an error.

 ## Globals

 There are some new globals that can be used to control the behavior of the ContentHandler facility: